Randy Fine: Greenland

+to take such steps as may be necessary, including by seeking to enter into negotiations with the Kingdom of Denmark, to annex or otherwise acquire Greenland as territory of the United States.

 Iran

-During the Iran–Israel war, Fine expressed strong support for Israel's strikes, praising President Trump as someone who "doesn't mess around" after Trump blamed Iran on Truth Social for failing to make a nuclear deal, and posting "Bombs away" on Twitter.
-In response to a post from an account linked to the Iranian military stating, "Remember, we didn’t initiate it," Fine replied, "And you won’t get to finish it."
-He also celebrated the reported death of Iranian Major General Gholam Ali Rashid by an Israeli airstrike with the phrase "Bombed away."
+During the Twelve-Day War, Fine expressed strong support for Israel's strikes, praising President Donald Trump as someone who "doesn't mess around" after Trump blamed Iran on Truth Social for failing to make a nuclear deal, and posting "bombs away" on Twitter.
+In response to a post from an account linked to the Iranian military stating, "Remember, we didn't initiate it," Fine replied, "And you won't get to finish it."

 In an interview with the Washington Reporter, Fine called for Israel to "unleash Hell on Iran" in response to the Islamic Republic's retaliatory missile attacks on civilian targets in Israel.
-Fine described the Iranian strikes aimed at populated civilian centers, which he said numbered in the hundreds, as a "genocidal attack", and urged a strong retaliatory response against Iran's leadership.
-While maintaining a hawkish stance, referring to Iran's rulers as "Muslim lunatics" incompatible with Western values, Fine also praised President Trump for his efforts to negotiate with Iran.
+Fine described the Iranian strikes aimed at populated civilian centers, which he said numbered in the hundreds, as a "genocidal attack" and urged a strong retaliatory response against Iran's leadership.
+While maintaining a hawkish stance, referring to Iran's rulers as "Muslim lunatics" incompatible with Western values, Fine also praised President Donald Trump for his efforts to negotiate with Iran.

-Following the United States strikes on Iranian nuclear sites, Fine took to Twitter to praise President Trump's decision, saying, "Donald Trump has never let us down.
+Following the 2025 United States strikes on Iranian nuclear sites, Fine took to Twitter to praise Trump's decision, saying, "Donald Trump has never let us down.
 I wrote this after October 7, 2023, when I endorsed him to return as President.
 I knew that when the world needed him, he would be there to save it."
 He then concluded the post with the message, "Bombs away."